saltstack/salt/doc/topics/cloud/vmware.rst

         /srv/salt/yum/epel.repo: /etc/yum.repos.d/epel.repo

       hardware_version: 10
+      guest_id: centos64Guest

 ``provider``
     Enter the name that was specified when the cloud provider config was created.

 ``clonefrom``
     Enter the name of the VM/template to clone from.
+If not specified, the VM will be created without cloning.

 ``num_cpus``
     Enter the number of vCPUS that you want the VM/template to have.
 If not specified,